kolargol/openvpn/README.md

 on the server, go to: */etc/openvpn/easy-rsa/* and type:

-**./easyrsa --use-algo=ec --curve=prime256v1 build-client-full privateVPN-Mobie-USERNAME nopass** - for *Mobile* client, note that part "privateVPN-Mobile-" should be unchanged in certificate name, just add proper USERNAME (*no spaces or crazy stuff here, just a-azA-Z*). *Mobile* is a keyword used later by script.
+**./easyrsa --use-algo=ec --curve=secp256k1 build-client-full privateVPN-Mobie-USERNAME nopass** - for *Mobile* client, note that part "privateVPN-Mobile-" should be unchanged in certificate name, just add proper USERNAME (*no spaces or crazy stuff here, just a-azA-Z*). *Mobile* is a keyword used later by script.

-**./easyrsa --use-algo=ec --curve=prime256v1 build-client-full privateVPN-Desktop-USERNAME nopass** - for *Desktop* client, note that part "privateVPN-Desktop-" should be unchanged in certificate name, just add proper USERNAME, same as above - no crazy characters. *Desktop* is a keyword, do not change it.
+**./easyrsa --use-algo=ec --curve=secp256k1 build-client-full privateVPN-Desktop-USERNAME nopass** - for *Desktop* client, note that part "privateVPN-Desktop-" should be unchanged in certificate name, just add proper USERNAME, same as above - no crazy characters. *Desktop* is a keyword, do not change it.

 **Note:** as you can see private keys are generated *without* password, you can password-protect them by removing **nopass** option.
 You will be asked for password and this is **recommended** way of generating keypair.
 I use nopass just for the convenience of the playbook.
-Also, for god sake **do not send keypairs via email or any other crazy way** without properly encrypting them, best - set password on key and wrap up by some gpg.
+Also, for god sake **do not send keypairs via email or any other crazy way** without properly encrypting them, best - set password on key and wrap up by gpg.

 Once you understood all, let's generate packages with config, easy like 1,2,3...: go to: */etc/openvpn/export/* and for each user run: **./gen_config.sh privateVPN-Desktop-USERNAME** packages are put into *archives/* folder.
 Copy to localhosts, share, install, enjoy.